Meta-Learning with Adjoint Methods: Adjoint MAML

 Therefore, to calculate $\frac{\d J_n}{\d \btheta}$, we only need to run standard ODE solvers twice.
 First, we run a solver to evolve \eqref{eq:forward-ode} from time $0$ to time $T$.
 Note that even a small $T$ can correspond to many gradient descent steps.
 For example, $T = 10$ corresponds to running $1000$ gradient descent steps where the step size is set to $0.01$ (a common choice).
 We can apply high-order methods, like RK45~\citep{dormand1980family} to further improve the speed and accuracy.
 Next, at the trained parameters $\u(T)$, we jointly solve \eqref{eq:adjoint-ode-v2} and \eqref{eq:forward-ode} backward (note that dynamics of $\blambda$ needs $\u_n$).
 For solving both ODEs, we never need to create and/or grow new computation graphs.
 All we need is to compute the dynamics in \eqref{eq:forward-ode} and \eqref{eq:adjoint-ode-v2}, and the computational complexity is the same as computing the gradient of the training loss w.r.t the model parameters.
 The memory cost only involves storage of $\u_n$ and $\blambda$, which is proportional to the number of model parameters.
 We never need to maintain or calculate any Jacobian matrix.
 The accuracy is determined by the numerical precision of the ODE solvers, which have been developed for decades, are mature, and can easily effect tradeoffs between precision and speed.
 Note that our method does not need to add extra regularization into the training loss, although our framework can be easily adjusted to support such regularization.

-Empirically, we found that back-solving can often diverge when $T$ is big, say, $100$.
-To promote robustness, we track the states $\u_n$ in training trajectory with a given step size during the forward solve.
+Empirically, we found that back-solving can diverge when $T$ is very large, say, $100$. {This might be because a larger $T$ increases the chance that different forward trajectories (\ie starting from different initial states) intersect or even overlap.
+This is not uncommon for gradient-based training --- even with different initializations, it might still arrive at or explore the same area.
+If so, when we solve the ODEs backward, it is easy to diverge at the intersection points.} To promote robustness, we track the state $\u_n$ in the training trajectory with a given step size during the forward solve.
 This can be automatically done via the ODE solver.
 Then based on the list of states $\{\u_{n,j}\}_j$, we solve the adjoint ODE backward with the modified Euler method~\citep{ascher1998computer} whose global accuracy is $\Ocal(h^2)$ where $h$ is the ODE solver step size.
 Specifically, at each step $j$, we first calculate an intermediate value $\widetilde{\blambda}_j$ and then the state $\blambda_j$ via,

 While this increases memory requirements, it is still linear with the number of parameters, $\Ocal(\frac{T}{h} d)$, and much cheaper than building a computational graph.
 The experiments show that our method can scale to long training trajectories very economically (see Sec. \ref{sect:memory}).
 Our method is summarized in Algorithm \ref{alg:amaml}.